All Episodes

 Does it mean that the will of the people is represented through systems of ballot boxes and representation, or is democracy a bunch of institutions that stay within the control of the government regardless of what you do?

-No one's got anything good to say about the current UK Prime Minister Keir Starmer.
+That whether it was the sort of Antifa anti-fascist folks that are always in attendance if there's a protest of this nature, or the protesters themselves, no one's got anything good to say about the current UK Prime Minister Keir Starmer.

 So the thing that fascinates me most is this government is fragile and unstable.

-This is a really really interesting moment.
+This is a really, really interesting moment.

 You're right, Jake.